soulwing/cas-client/README.dependencies.txt

 		Supporting classes needed to compile the application adapters for Atlassian JIRA and Confluence

+confluence-2.2.7.jar (build-time)
+		Supporting classes needed to compile the application adapters for Atlassian Confluence

 servlet-api.jar (build-time)
 		Supporting classes for Servlet API version 2.4